SourabhMulay/Salesforce-Advance-Interviews/Security.md

 ```

 So In this case it will strip off those fields which user do not have access with and save the record with values which they have access with.

+## Record Sharing:

+With Sharing:  The class will enforce Record level Security

+Without Sharing : No record level security enforced

+Inherited Sharing: Inherited from parent, with sharing if entry point!! if class defined with inherited sharing and it's entry point then the access is with sharing.

+no sharing clause: Inherited from parent, wihtout sharing if entry point!!! except for lightning!
+(Components)